vectorgrp/sil-kit-adapters-qemu/eth/README.md

 The demo applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.

-**Note:** You can compile and run the demos on Windows even if QEMU is running in WSL.
+**Note 1:** You can compile and run the demos on Windows even if QEMU is running in WSL.

+**Note 2:** If you want to use UNIX domain sockets instead of TCP sockets for the QEMU network backend, the adapter can be started as follows

+    ./bin/sil-kit-adapter-qemu --unix-socket-to-ethernet PATH,network=qemu_demo --configuration ./eth/demos/SilKitConfig_Adapter.silkit.yaml

+where PATH needs to be replaced by an actual filesystem location representing the socket address.
+If you are using a Linux OS, you may choose PATH=/tmp/socket.
+In case of a Windows system, PATH=C:\Users\MyUser\AppData\Local\Temp\qemu.socket is a possible choice.
+Note that in ``./tools/run-silkit-qemu-demos-guest.sh``, respectively ``./tools/run-silkit-qemu-demos-guest.ps1``, the line

+    -netdev socket,id=mynet0,listen=:12345

+needs to be replaced by the following line:

+    -netdev stream,id=mynet0,server=on,addr.type=unix,addr.path=PATH

+We remark that the ``-netdev stream`` option is only available with QEMU 7.2.0 and higher.
+Further, if you are building QEMU yourself from source, you may encounter problems regarding the 'user' networking backend in case of QEMU 7.2.0 and higher.
+In this case, the 'slirp' submodule is probably missing and can be added by recompiling QEMU with the option ``--enable-slirp``.

 ## ICMP Ping and Pong
 When the virtual machine boots, the network interface created for hooking up with the Vector SIL Kit (``silkit0``) is ``up``.